 Last week, my kids and I were gathered on the couch laughing out loud at clips from the classic factory scene in Charlie Chaplin’s 1936 Modern Times.
 Another family favorite is I Love Lucy’s unforgettable chocolate factory conveyor-belt scene.

-As funny as these scenes are, it was their accurate depiction of hard-grinding factory work that that made them instant classics.
+As funny as these scenes are, it was their accurate depiction of hard-grinding factory work that made them instant classics.
 Real-life conditions in many factories, however, are anything but funny.

 This past April, the New Yorker reports, 15 U.S. poultry plants received government waivers to increase their processing line speed 25%, from 140 to 175 birds per minute — almost 3 per second!